kamangir/blue-geo/blue_geo/.abcli/datacube/README.md

 # 🧊

-`datacube`s can be queried, selected, and ingested, and then they become ordinary objects.
+`datacube`s are regular objects that can be queried and ingested.

 ```bash
 @datacube query firms_area <object-name> \